 Legal matters involving child custody can be emotionally charged, with feelings of distrust, frustration, and anger complicating the prospect of resolutions.
 When divorcing parents simply cannot come to an agreement, disputes can head into the courtroom.
 At JM Davis Law PLLC, we know what is on the line and we can help you to understand your legal options in the case ahead.
-Our Lake Jackson family law attorneys possess substantial experience helping families reach their goals and can be in your corner during every phase of the custody process.
+Our Lake Jackson and Houston family law attorneys possess substantial experience helping families reach their goals and can be in your corner during every phase of the custody process.

 When the future of your family is on the line, time may not be on your side.
 Schedule a consultation with our child custody attorneys and begin on your case today.